MRzeczkowski/pseudorandom_number_generators/README.md

 # Pseudorandom number generators

 ## Description
-This is simple application to test implementations of random number generators.
+This is a simple application to test implementations of random number generators.

 For now it supports LGC, and two ways of generating random numbers in the Cauchy distribution.